ScottMorse/PyMusician/README.md

 C.rhythm = "3t"
 C.rhythm.value # returns 85.3333... for the length of a quarter triplet C.rhythm.triplet # True
-C.rhtyhm.dots # 0
+C.rhythm.dots # 0

 C.rhythm = "3."
-C.rhythm.value # returns 192 for the length of a dotted quarter C.rhythm.dots # 1
+C.rhythm.value # returns 192.0 for the length of a dotted quarter C.rhythm.dots # 1
-C.rhythm.triplet # True
+C.rhythm.triplet # False

 ```
 ## **Other Note class properties and methods**